nicoCorbal/porfolio/src/content/en/privacy-policy_en.md

 ## 8. Security Breaches and Incidents

 Security breaches will be reported to the supervisory authority and, where appropriate, to affected individuals as per Article 34 of the GDPR.
-OSIX provides an incident communication channel via the contact form at https://osix.tech or by emailing dpd@osix.tech.
+OSIX Tech provides an incident communication channel via the contact form at https://osix.tech or by emailing dpd@osix.tech.

 ---
 <div align="center">
-© 2025 OSIX | All rights reserved
+© 2025 OSIX Tech Development SL | All rights reserved
 </div>